 In general, you can expect that your custom kitchen will take, on average, 6 weeks to complete.
 This is a standard turnaround time for a custom kitchen from start to finish—at least as far as the actual building time goes.

 The 6-week timeframe is exclusively for the build.
-It does not include any of the prework, like the design process, which must be completed in advance.
-The amount of time that these other processes take can vary, but once the prework is done, you can enter this 6-week building phase.
+It does not include any of the prep work.
+The design process, for example, must be completed in advance.
+The amount of time that these other processes take can vary, but once the prep work is done, the 6 weeks of actual kitchen remodeling begin.

 Variables that Change Timelines